sunyoungshin/BindingChanger/README.md

 pval
 ```

-### 4.Visualize how the TF binding motif matches to the reference genome sequence and the sequence with Indel.
+### 4. Visualize how the TF binding motif matches to the reference genome sequence and the sequence with Indel.
 ```{r}
 plot_indel_binding(indel_info[1],motif_scores, motif_lib[1])
 ```